dqops/dqo/docs/working-with-dqo/integration-with-external-tools/airflow/table-status-operators.md

 # Table status operators

 Table status airflow operators are used to receive the overall data quality status for a table from previously run sensors.
-When issues are present on the table, the operator informs about a scale the issue and points them for further work on the data quality.
+When issues are present on the table, the operator informs about the scale of issue and points them for further work on the data quality.

-The operator can be used to collect information about the data quality before or after execution of a significant operations.
+The operator can be used to collect information about the data quality before or after execution of a significant operation.

 There are 4 operators for checking the status.